 They are 48 bits or 6 bytes.

 Prefix refers to the first 6 digits or first 24 bits and is identified with the adapter manufacturer.
 Each vendor registers and acquires MAC prefixes as allocated by the Institute of Electrical and Electronics Engineers (IEEE).
-Vendors often obtain many prefix numbers identified with their different products.
+Vendors often obtain many prefix numbers identified with various products they create and sell.

-The last 6 digits of a MAC address serve as an identification number for the specific device.
+The last 6 digits of a MAC address serve as an identification number for the specific device in question.
 For devices made with the same vendor prefix, each is assigned with their own specific 24-bit number.
 Hardware from different vendors may turn out to share the same device section of the address.

 Some kinds of networks require 64-bit addresses like the Zigbee wireless home automation.